dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/environment-setup/3-many-deployment-environments.md

 6. When **all feature branches** for a given release (e.g. sprint) have been **successfully merged** to `qa` and are **running without error** in the pre-production environment, a team member opens a **PR to merge `qa` → `main`.**
 7. The **second Slim CI Job** automatically kicks off to test changes in PR.
 This job will *defer to a regularly-scheduled job in the Production environment.*
 8. When **second Slim CI Job** is successful and team is ready to deploy changes, the **PR is merged into `main`**.
 9. Monitor scheduled jobs in Prod environment that are running on `main` branch.
 Voila!
-All changes are released and ready for your stakeholders!
+All changes are released and ready for your stakeholders.

 :::info
 💡 Considering a different branching strategy that involves cherry picking?
 [Maybe reconsider!](blog/the-case-against-git-cherry-picking)